 - And others from less noted pantheons.

 - From DC, we have Orion of the New Gods.
 However he is an interesting play on the trope, Orion's mental state, having to constantly battalion his own bloodlust makes Orion represent the psychological scar of war that never goes away.
+Edit: His portfolio also includes being the god of the fight.
+Which seriously screws over the DC as a whole when Darkseid has him assassinated to kick off Final Crisis, making all the heroes unable to stop it.

 - Wonder Woman has a reoccurring foe in Ares who often combines the Blood Knight aspects of Ares with the tactics of Mars.
 Whether or not the two are one in the same or details of his history with Wonder Woman depend on which continuity.